civol/HDLRuby/README.md

 ### Sequencer-specific function: `std/sequencer_func.rb`

-HDLRuby function defined by `hdef` can be used in sequencer like any other HDLRuyby construct.
+HDLRuby function defined by `hdef` can be used in a sequencer like any other HDLRuyby construct.
 But like the process constructs `hif` and so on, the body of these functions cannot include any sequencer-specific constructs.

 However, it is possible to define functions that do support the sequencer constructs using `sdef` instead of `hdef` as follows: